subramen/garden/content/posts/embeddings-101.md

 ---
 title: "All About Embeddings"
-summary: "and the multidimensional worlds our AI inhabit"
+summary: "... and the multidimensional worlds our AI inhabit."
 date: 2023-11-10
 draft: False
 tags: ['machine-learning']
 ---

 > “What are embeddings?”
 > “Embeddings are a numerical representation of text that capture rich semantic informa-”
 > “No, not the definition.
 What are embeddings, really?”

 Embeddings are a fascinating concept, as they form the internal language for machine learning models.
 This interests me because language plays such a central role in human intelligence, and structures in language reflect how we perceive the world.
 In the same way, embeddings offer a window into the world through the eyes of a machine learning model.